 Jenni is responsible for overseeing the development of current awareness services at the UKHF, and also carries out content development and technical support work for the UKHF’s websites.
 She is a qualified information professional, and is currently undertaking doctoral research into the information behaviour of the third sector public health workforce at UCL.
 She also has a PostgraduateDiploma in Public Health (Informatics) from Staffordshire University, an MA in Information Studies from UCL and a BSc (Hons) in Anatomy and Human Biology from the University of Liverpool.

 Asha manages PANacea, the UKHF’s online network for physical activity and nutrition.
 She has overall responsibility for managing the relationship with users on the UKHF’s websites and managing the UKHF’s promotional activities.
 She has experience in customer services, project management and marketing.
 Asha is working towards an information qualification.

 Emma Hughes - Information Officer

 Emma is responsible for delivering the UKHF’s current awareness services.
 She has experience of conducting user needs assessments and has expertise in searching for information and appraising it for quality.
-Emma has a BSc (Hons) in Philosophy and Psychology and is undertaking a distance learning postgraduate MSc course in Information and Library studies.
+Emma has a MSc Econ in Information and Library Studies from Aberystwyth University and a BSc (Hons) in Philosophy and Psychology from Oxford Brookes.

 Alex Scott-Perry - Information Assistant